jgaa/darkspeak/README.md

 - [ ] Implement GUI for Android
 - [ ] Implement GUI for IOS

 ## Beta 2
 - [ ] Add good/popular suggestions/ideas
 - [ ] Add DarkSpeak specific extentions to the TC protocol
+ - [ ] Group chat
+ - [ ] End to end PKS encryption
+ - [ ] Fingerprint verification of peers
+ - [x] Research how to configure an existing Tor Server seamlessly with the hidden service
+ - [ ] Feed own cert to Tor on Demand
  - [ ] Implement support for multiple ID's in one client
-- [ ] Research how to configure an existing Tor Server seamlessly with the hidden service
 - [ ] Package the application.
 Make sure it's easy to get started.

-## Beta 3
-- [ ] Add good/popular suggestions/ideas
-- [ ] Implement encryption from client to client with PKS.
-Remember peer's public keys (like ssh).
-- [ ] Implement group chat

 ## Beta 4
 - [ ] Add good/popular suggestions/ideas